CavalryHill/enlighten-mycroft-va/README.md

 ```

 > [!NOTE]
 > You may visit [Officual Document](https://mycroft-ai.gitbook.io/docs/using-mycroft-ai/customizations/tts-engine) for more choices on TTS Engine, or you may vist [gTTS](https://gtts.readthedocs.io/en/latest/module.html#languages-gtts-lang) to see the supported language and accent.

+## Client Bus
+Although simply using the Mycroft provide much function, we want to catch or set the I/O to make more expansion.

+### Basic Usage
+After the fixes above, you should be able to use the CLI and getting audio output now.
+You can simply input some text in CLI, or try-out the wake word, after hearing a alert sound, it start recording.